Darlington Bus War: Busways response

 In response to the inquiry report, Busways defended its actions in launching free services as being intended to prevent United gaining a monopoly in Darlington after the collapse of DTC, and only expected to run free buses until the traffic commissioner could bring forward its registrations.
 It denied poaching DTC's drivers highlighting that the drivers had instigated contact with Busways first, when it became clear Busways would not be purchasing DTC.
 It contended it had always intended to enter the Darlington market through purchase of DTC if an appropriate price was agreed, to preserve goodwill and prevent a driver shortage of their already intended entrance.
 It also contended that Yorkshire Traction's bid was unrealistic given the market, and contended that its price indicated that Yorkshire Traction anticipated being the only eventual operator in Darlington, thereby possibly acting as an agent for United.
 It contended that Yorkshire Traction's attempts to reduce its bid while still only aware of Stagecoach's initial small registration, supported this belief.

 Stagecoach management broadly agreed with the actions of Busways as being fair in the environment of deregulated bus services and within the confines of the rules governing registration of services and the instruction of compulsory tender sale of municipal bus companies.
 It did concede that possibly the free bus services had not been necessary and it could have achieved market entry by waiting for the traffic commissioner to advance its registrations once evidence of DTC's impending failure came to light.

 Stagecoach saved approximately £100,000 in the cost of market entry in not purchasing DTC, even after 2 weeks of free operation and paying bonuses to DTC drivers for joining Busways.
 In November 1994, Stagecoach completed the purchase of Cleveland Transit, and in December the purchase of Hartlepool Transport.
 Stagecoach Darlington was later transferred to Transit under the umbrella of Stagecoach North East.

 Present day

-Yorkshire Traction eventually came under Stagecoach ownership.
-United Automobile Services eventually came under the ownership of Arriva.
-Stagecoach later sold its Darlington operation to Arriva, leaving Darlington bus services solely in the hands of Arriva.
+Yorkshire Traction eventually came under Stagecoach ownership, while United Automobile Services eventually came under the ownership of Arriva.
+In June 2007, Stagecoach sold its Darlington operation to Arriva, leaving Darlington bus services solely in the hands of Arriva, apart from a handful of council supported routes that were tendered to smaller operators.
 Stagecoach chairman Brian Souter later went on record to say the negative impact of Stagecoach's actions had outweighed any financial gain it had made from operating in Darlington.

 Since the bus wars, bus use in Darlington has declined from over 10 million journeys a year (in 2001) to 6.6 million (in 2014).

+In 2023, after Arriva decided to withdraw the 12 service to Hurworth, Darlington Borough Council put the route out to commercial tender.
+The route was won by Stagecoach North East, the successor to Stagecoach Busways, marking the return of the operator to Darlington.